arunraja-hub/Metatstatic_AI/product_research/UserValidation&Roadmap.md

 Metastatic cancer is a type of cancer that can spread from part of the body to another.
 It is a fatal disease where past the early stage prolonging survival and maintaining the quality of life are the only options of treatments for metastatic cancer patients.

 It is estimated that 42,260 will die from breast cancer this year in the U.S. 90% of those deaths are caused by metastatic breast cancer.
-Only 25% of patients with metastatic breast cancer will survive in a 5-year period.
+Only 25% of patients with metastatic breast cancer will survive in a 5-year period.[1]

 Thus, our problem is as follows (formulated in the form of an aim):